Health insurance

 What is a Health Insurance Hold?

 Each semester (fall, winter and spring/summer) we place a Health Insurance Hold on all international students' records.
-As soon as you purchase health insurance through Relation Insurance Services or show proof of insurance issued through WSU, the hold is released.
+As soon as you purchase health insurance through Blue Waters Benefits Administration or show proof of insurance issued through WSU, the hold is released.

 A Health Insurance Hold could potentially result in your being out of status.
 If you are a J-1 exchange visitor who doesn't purchase health insurance for yourself and/or your family, you will be terminated from the Wayne State Exchange Visitor Program.